SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.3.md

 It can be used to retrieve the parameter relationships that are stored in a model managed by a DataMiner Extension Module named *ModelHost*.

 > [!NOTE]
->
-> - This data source will only be available when *ModelHost* is running.
+> This data source will only be available when *ModelHost* is running.
-> - Currently, the ModelHost DxM is not yet available.

 ## Changes